alexander-matz/tamias/README.md

-# What is Wolbach?
+# What is Tamias?

-Wolbach is a git server much like gitolite aimed at small to (maybe) medium teams.
+Tiamias is a git server much like gitolite aimed at small to (maybe) medium teams.
 Its goal is to make repository creation and destruction as easy as possible as well as be completely configurable through the commandline with configuration being located in repositories kept to a minimum.